dimishpatriot/linktester_py/README.md

 See modules for my working environment in the file "requirements.txt."

-To start testing, just type in the line with the program files
+To start testing, just type in console in the tester folder.

-**pytest linktester.py --url sitename.com**
+**pytest linktester.py --url sitename**

 Adding other pytest options is available, for example adding -k "images" or -k "links" will only test images or links.